-On Friday, the former New York Democratic congressman pleaded guilty in a federal courtroom in Manhattan to a single charge of transferring obscene material to a minor.
-A 15-year-old girl in North Carolina told the Daily Mail last September that she and Weiner exchanged explicit messages for months.
+The former New York Democratic congressman pleaded guilty in May in a federal courtroom in Manhattan to a single charge of transferring obscene material to a minor.
+A 15-year-old girl in North Carolina told the Daily Mail last year that she and Weiner exchanged explicit messages for months.
 She claimed that he asked her to film herself undressing at one point.

 Weiner agreed to not appeal any sentence between 21 and 27 months in prison.
 He would also have to register as a sex offender.